-Benefit Description You pay NOTE: The calendar year deductible applies only to prescriptions purchased outside of the 50 United States.
-We say "(No deductible)" when it does not apply.
-Covered medications and supplies You must present your combined Foreign Service Benefit Plan/Medco Health Prescription Drug ID Card when filling your prescription at a network pharmacy.
+Benefit Description You pay Note: The calendar year deductible applies only to prescriptions pure We say "(No deductible)" when it does n Covered medications and supplies You must present your combined Foreign Service Benefit Plan/Medco Health Prescription Drug ID Card when filling your prescription at a network pharmacy.
 You may purchase the following medications and supplies prescribed by a physician from either a network pharmacy or by mail through the Home Delivery Pharmacy Service: Drugs that by Federal law of the United States require a doctor's prescription for their purchase except those listed as not covered Insulin and diabetic supplies FDA-approved drugs, prescriptions, and devices for birth control Prescription drugs for smoking cessation Needles and syringes for the administration of covered medications Prescription drugs you receive from a physician or facility are covered only as specified under Section 5(a) and 5(c) and below.
-Network Retail (including Medicare Part B): 25% generic (\$10 minimum) (No deductible) 25% brand name (\$20 minimum) (No deductible) Non-Network Retail (in the 50 United States, including Medicare Part B): 100% of cost Non-Network Retail pharmacies (outside of the 50 United States, including Medicare Part B): 20% of cost Network Mail Order -the Home Delivery Pharmacy Service (including Medicare Part B): \$20 generic (No deductible) \$40 brand name (No deductible) Note: If there is no generic equivalent available, you will still have to pay the brand name coinsurance/copay.
-Note: When Medicare Part B is the primary payer, the Plan does not waive the coinsurance/copayment applicable to covered drugs and supplies purchased at a network pharmacy or through the Home Delivery The following are covered: If you are overseas and purchase prescriptions from your overseas retail pharmacy; If you do not use your prescription drug card to purchase colostomy or ostomy supplies Pharmacy Service.
-20% of the Plan Allowance
+Network Retail (including Medicare Part B): 25% generic (\$10 minimum) (No deductible) 25% brand name (\$20 minimum) (No deductible) Non-Network Retail (in the 50 United States, including Medicare Part B): 100% of cost Non-Network Retail pharmacies (outside of the 50 United States, including Medicare Part B): 20% of cost Network Mail Order - the Home Delivery Pharmacy Service (including Medicare Part B): \$20 generic (No deductible) \$40 brand name (No deductible) Note: If there is no generic equivalent available, you will still have to pay the brand name coinsurance/copay.
+Note: When Medicare Part B is the primary payer, the Plan does not waive the coinsurance/copayment applicable to covered drugs and supplies purchased at a network pharmacy or through the Home Delivery Pharmacy Service.
+The following are covered: 20% of the Plan Allowance • If you are outside the United States and purchase prescriptions from a retail pharmacy outside the United States • If you do not use your prescription drug card to purchase colostomy or ostomy supplies